 Sator Press is a nonprofit publishing company founded by Ken Baumann in 2009.
 Its madness: produce and promote challenging literature, and do so slowly and sustainably.
 Its method: Ken reads, edits, designs, publishes, promotes, sells, and ships its books.
 Sator Press is dedicated to Barney Rosset, may he rest in endless creative hustle.
 For a look into the ethics of buying a book from Sator, click here.
 For a list of indie bookstores that stock independent publishers, click here.
+(And I've been pronouncing it "say-tor".)

 No Other by Mark Gluth